If you’ve been paying attention…at all…to the CPG industry these days, then you can probably guess what I’m about to say:

 Here are three questions to ask yourself about your product, if you’re considering going down the CBD path:

 1. Is it right for your product?
 Assume that the FDA is going to give CBD its stamp of approval, blowing open entry for innumerable new products.
+(Though it should be noted that the FDA recently issued warnings to consumers about the safety of CBD.
+This is mainly surrounding illegal CBD products, but it’s worth remembering that there’s still a lot of research that needs to be done on this trendy ingredient.)
 What would your product gain from the addition of CBD?
 Besides, of course, tapping into a very prominent trend.
-It’s a question suppliers really need to think about, because if it doesn’t work out, and consumers aren’t flocking to this new version, there’s damage control that will need to be done when you switch back to the original formula.
+It’s a question that suppliers really need to think about, because if it doesn’t work out, and consumers aren’t flocking to this new version, there’s damage control that will need to be done when you switch back to the original formula.
 Think about the implications beyond recent headlines.

 3. Does your audience really want it?
 This plays into the first question, but it’s important enough to consider every angle.
 Who is your audience, and are they interested in CBD-infused products?
 If they are, great!
 You could really deliver on a consumer demand.
 And if they aren’t, great!
 Not everyone is going to be a CBD enthusiast, and if your product is already a hit with consumers, there’s no reason to force the issue.
 (In other words, if it ain’t broke, don’t fix it.)

 Still considering it?
 Cool.
+Also, understandable.
+CBD sales are expected to increase from $2 billion (with a b) in 2018 to $20 billion (still with a b) in 2024.
 Just make sure to do your research so you know exactly what it is that you’re including in your product, what your consumers want, and what it can—or can’t—do for your product.
 Be an informed supplier, and consumers will thank you.